ToR-0/ransomware-python/readme.md

 In order to be able to encrypt the files and decrypt them, I use the `cryptography.fernet` module.
 This module allows to encrypt a message or files only accessible with a decryption key.

+If you want to convert the .py file into a `.exe` file its possible !
+Using [pyinstaller](https://pyinstaller.org/en/stable/)

 ## Authors